 - 51. If Alice were to die now, how much Inheritance Tax, if any, would be due on her estate if her daughter is the sole beneficiary?

 - A. Nil.

 - B. £2,000

 - C. £14,000

 - D. £144,000

-- 52. If Alice moved to the bungalow, how much Stamp Duty Land Tax would she have to pay, assuming she owns no other property?
+- 52. If Alice completed an equity release arrangement, suitability records relating to the transaction must be retained by her adviser for a minimum of

-- A. £2,780
+- A. three years.

-- B. £3,900
+- B. five years.

-- C. £7,650
+- C. six years.

-- D. £8,340
+- D. seven years.

 - 53. Which legal instrument would allow the administration of Alice's financial affairs if she became legally incapable?

-- A. A codicil.
+A. A codicil.

 - B. A deed of variation.

 - C. A Lasting Power of Attorney.

 - D. A living will.

-- 54. Apart from the value of Alice's property, what main factor will determine how much the providers are willing to advance? - A. The balance of Alice's current savings. - B. Her current pension income. - C. Her life expectancy. - D. The property price trends in Essex. - 55.
-Why is Alice able to get a higher lump sum from a home reversion plan than from a lifetime mortgage? - A. Her current state of health will influence the scheme provider's decision. - B. The scheme provider will receive a higher amount if she dies in the early years. - C. Under a lifetime mortgage, the lender is responsible for the upkeep and maintenance of the property. - D. Under a lifetime mortgage, the lender may have to wait longer to recoup its capital after her death.
+54. Apart from the value of Alice's property, what main factor will determine how much the providers are willing to advance?

+A. The balance of Alice's current savings.

+B. Her current pension income.

+- C. Her life expectancy.

+- D. The property price trends in Essex.

+- 55. Why is Alice able to get a higher lump sum from a home reversion plan than from a lifetime mortgage?

+A. Her current state of health will influence the scheme provider's decision.

+B. The scheme provider will receive a higher amount if she dies in the early years.

+C. Under a lifetime mortgage, the lender is responsible for the upkeep and maintenance of the property.

+D. Under a lifetime mortgage, the lender may have to wait longer to recoup its capital after her death.